Creation of FloridaWild Integrative Veterinary Center & Urgent Care Complex

 October 2, 2001 to August 20, 2007

-Welcome to FloridaWild Veterinary Hospital and The Funky Mutt Market, a unique one-of-a-kind facility for dogs, cats, exotics, birds, reptiles, and wildlife.
+Welcome to FloridaWild Integrative Veterinary Center & Urgent Care and The Funky Mutt Market, a unique one-of-a-kind facility for dogs, cats, exotics, birds, reptiles, and wildlife.
 This award-winning complex consists of a state-of-the-art veterinary hospital and pet shop offering a variety of services for your pets’ healthy life.
 But what you visit now was once a far different story!

 The project began when Dr. Erin Holder’s parents, Maggie and Ron Hall, purchased the historic five building complex October 2, 2001 on Dr. Holder’s 25th birthday.
 Restoration and adaptive rehabilitation were completed in six years and 28 days later, August 20, 2007, the date intentionally chosen on the Hall’s 42nd wedding anniversary.

 The four Arts and Crafts Bungalows and one Mission style building were constructed between 1925 and 1933 using stucco on lathe.
 The complex consisted of a vacant single family residential home and a garage apartment located at 441 South Woodland Boulevard.
 Adjacent were three buildings facing East Euclid (111, 113, 115) containing five apartments and a storage unit.
 The Woodland Boulevard complex had been vacant for several decades, the roof caving in on the garage apartment.
 The Euclid property was fully occupied.
 All five buildings were in various stages of decay, unfit for safe habitation and a blight on history DeLand.
 Neglected for years, the entire complex, owned by separate families, was slated for purchase by the City of DeLand for demolition in oder to build a Intermodal Transportation Center.